sankarv-ai/mcq_generator_with_rag/README.md

 # MCQ Generator with RAG

-A powerful application that generates multiple-choice questions (MCQs) from PDF documents using Groq's Llama model and LangChain.
+In this project it will generates multiple-choice questions MCQ's from PDF documents using Groq's Llama model and LangChain.

-## Features
+## Project Features

 - Extract text from PDF documents
 - Generate MCQs using Groq's Llama 3.3 70B model